esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 Takes a single snapshot and saves it to the database.

+__Snapshot__ can be triggered by a joystick.
+Snapshot is triggered when the third joystick button is pressed.

 #### Auto Capture

 Captures frames as specified by the __Auto Capture__ dialog described above.

 __Auto Capture__ can be triggered by pressing the 'A' key or the Space Bar.

+__Auto Capture__ can be triggered by a joystick.
+Auto Capture starts when the second joystick button is pressed.

 #### Capture